Mainers, Here’s What You Should Know About Your Ranked-Choice Ballot

 2. Voters in Maine who do not wish to participate in ranked-choice voting can choose only one candidate.
 Voters do not need to rank all the candidates.

-The Maine Department of the Secretary of State had this video put together for the 2018 election to help explain how ranked-choice voting works with a pretty good cartoon likeness of Secretary of State Matt Dunlap.
+The Maine Department of the Secretary of State had this video put together for the 2018 election to help explain how ranked-choice voting works with a pretty good cartoon likeness of former Secretary of State Matt Dunlap.